-Dhapa is a locality on the eastern fringes of Kolkata, the only waste dumping ground in the city.
-The area consisting of landfill sites where the solid waste produced in the city is dumped; covering over 60 acres of land, started operations in 1987 originally built with the capacity to accommodate city’s wastes for 15 years.
+Dhapa, is the only waste dumping ground of Kolkata, covering over 60 acres of land, started operations in 1987; originally built with the capacity to accommodate city’s wastes for 15 years.
 Dhapa has long outlived its efficacy.
 Yet 5,372 tons of municipal solid waste is dumped here everyday through 500 trucks.